soniayangcs/Movie-Regressions/README.md

-# Project-3.-Movie-Regressions
+# Movie Regressions
-Project 3: Movie regression models to predict the effects of different attributes on box performances and verification that descriptor can be used as a predictor of movie performance.
+Using regression models to predict the effects of different attributes on box office performances and verification that descriptor can be used as a predictor of movie performance.

 ## Members
 * Chris